Expertise You Need + Experience You Want

 1. Do you do all of your own work, or do you outsource it?

-At Harper Expert Witness, what you need to know is that Rhonda Harper completes all of the work: Case Review, Survey Design, Methodology, Questionnaire Development, Coding and Programming, Beta Testing, Fielding, Managing, Analyzing, and Report Writing.
+At Harper Expert Witness, Rhonda Harper completes all of the work: Case Review, Survey Design, Methodology, Questionnaire Development, Coding and Programming, Beta Testing, Fielding, Managing, Analyzing, and Report Writing.

 Many others, however, outsource virtually the entire survey to a third-party survey company.
 While some may help determine the methodology, many of the 'big names' just sign the report and show up to depositions and trials.
 Sure, they will say it was 'under their direction.'